Skip to content

 Jenny Mai Phan

 Dr. Jenny Mai Phan joined the IACC as a public member in 2021.
-Dr. Phan is a NINDS-funded T32 postdoctoral fellow in the Center for Autism Spectrum Disorders at Children’s National Hospital.
+Dr. Phan is the Assistant Director of Community Engagement at the Center for Adaptive Systems of Brain-Body Interactions (CASBBI) and a Research Assistant Professor in the College of Engineering and Computing at George Mason University.
+Previously, Dr. Phan was a NINDS-funded T32 postdoctoral fellow in the Center for Autism Spectrum Disorders at Children’s National Hospital.
 She completed a NICHD-funded T32 postdoctoral fellowship in the Waisman Center at the University of Wisconsin-Madison between 2020-2022.
 Dr. Phan is an autistic researcher who studies autism and co-occurring mental health symptoms in adolescents.
 Her current research interests include investigating underlying biopsychosocial mechanisms of early and delayed pubertal development, as well as the influence of sexual health education, and how these impact on autistic adolescents’ mental health and wellbeing.
 From 2015-2020, Dr. Phan served on the Iowa Autism Council, where she, as a parent of four with two boys on the autism spectrum with co-occurring conditions, provided counsel on priorities of resources and services allocation across the state of Iowa.
 She also serves as Executive Secretary on the Psychology Interest Network at the American Association on Intellectual and Developmental Disabilities.
 By training, Dr. Phan earned a B.S. in psychology at the University of New Orleans and a M.S. and Ph.D. in human development and family studies at Iowa State University with a concentration in biopsychology and adolescent development.

 JaLynn R. Prince, B.F.A.